alexnhaughton/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Alex Haughton
 ---

+this is alex's practice home page as he learns to create a professional website